adam-jeeni/siren-jeeni/README.md

 		}
 ```
 ## Siren JSON Output
 The code above will print out the following JSON.
-Which is syntatically identical to that [on Kenin's site](https://github.com/kevinswiber/siren)
+Which is syntatically identical to that [on Kevin's site](https://github.com/kevinswiber/siren)

 ```json